 A new data grid server can be added to the data grid cluster at runtime using the runtime discovery algorithm.
 This algorithm requires the new server to have knowledge of at least one other server in the cluster when it starts.
 Usually, multiple data grid servers are listed in the algorithm configuration file where a connection is established with any one of the listed servers.
 Then, it determines the identity of the cluster coordinator and finallyrequests the coordinator to be added in the membership list of the cluster.

-The coordinator adds this new server to the cluster membership list at runtime and informs all the other servers in the cluster that a new server has joined the cluster.
-It also informs the new server about all the members of the cluster.
-Then, the new server establishes TCP connection with all the servers in the cluster.
-So, an in-memory data grid server joins the cluster without knowing all the servers in the cluster through this runtime discovery algorithm.
+The coordinator adds this new server to the cluster membership list at runtime.
+Then it a) informs all the other servers in the cluster about the new server and b) provides information about the existing cluster members to the new server.
+The new server connects with all the other servers in the cluster using TCP connections.

-All the dynamic configuration propagation really simplifies your data grid client configuration as you're keeping most of the information either in the data grid server configuration or within the data grid cluster at runtime.
+This dynamic configuration propagation simplifies the data grid client configuration.
+This is because most of the information is either being kept in the data grid server configuration or within the data grid cluster at runtime.

-TayzGrid not only allows you to add or remove data grid servers at runtime but also allows you to change some of the data grid configuration information at runtime and Hot Apply these changes without stopping the data grid or your application.
-Hot Apply means apply the changes without stopping the data grid or the application.
+TayzGrid allows addition or removal of data grid servers at runtime.
+It also allows change in some of the data grid configuration information at runtime.
+These changes can be Hot Applied, which means that these changes can be made without stopping the data grid or application servers.